Indiana snapshot: Basketball temples take center stage

 Assembly Hall has hosted many big acts ranging from Elvis Presley to Bob Dylan and Bob Hope to Johnny Cash.
 The Jackson Five played there, too, and President Barack Obama and Bill Gates both spoke inside the Hoosiers home arena, which served as the site of the U.S. Olympic men’s basketball tryouts in 1984 and later became the scene of Knight’s infamous chair toss.

-Mackey Arena opened in 1967 by pitting Wooden, Lew Alcindor and mighty UCLA against Rick Mount, the 1966 Mr. Basketball winner and Sports Illustrated coverboy, making his college debut.
-President Ronald Reagan spoke there in 1987.
+Mackey Arena opened in 1967 by pitting Wooden, Lew Alcindor and mighty UCLA against Rick Mount, the 1966 Mr. Basketball winner and Sports Illustrated coverboy in his college debut.
+President Reagan spoke there in 1987.

 Lucas Oil Stadium and Bankers Life Fieldhouse, meanwhile, have hosted dozens of major concerts and events but are best-known for their sports ties.